Danielovich/markdownposts/refactoring-some-mental-bin-an-extension-in-the-way.md

 Instead of working more than absolutely needed on a `Uri`, I now work on the `MarkdownFile` type.
 Perhaps this is even more positive encapsulation.

-This is what the `DownloadMarkdownFileService` type looked like before I refactored it toward better encapsulation and cohesion.
+This is what the `DownloadMarkdownFileService` type looked like before I refactored it toward better encapsulation and responsibiliy.
 I have left out unimportant code for now.

 ```
 public class DownloadMarkdownFileService : IDownloadMarkdownFile